If you have no details of the ships that a seafarer sailed on, you will need to rely on indexes.

 The MHA NL Crew Lists Database contains over 40,000 entries taken from the crew lists of Newfoundland and Labrador registered vessels for 1915 to 1942.
 As with the 1881 Crew Database, you can search the index on-line and view the images.

 MHA also has a database which is available on CD-ROM or download, giving details of 80,000 seafarers on British registered ships and 120,000 on Canadian registered ships.
 The cost is about £30 - you can order on-line.
-Some British record offices and reference libraries may have a copy of the CD-ROM, but we’ve not found one yet!
+Some British archives and reference libraries may have a copy of the CD-ROM, but we’ve not found one yet!
 You can check a list of the surnames on the CD on the MHA's web site.

 The following web sites have databases of seafarer's names: